tjakk399/evolve-a-query/README.md

 - Parameterize evolutionary actions.
 - Implement sexual reproduction of queries (for action "Love Is In The Air").
 - Implement more complex search than via boolean queries.
 Requires more sophisticated evolutionary actions.
+- Increase complexity of sentences, with corresponding linguistic preprocessing.

 ### Unit tests